 Educational goals of the Externship Program and the individual learning goals of students: Externship provides significant opportunities for students to learn professional skills and values, gain insight into their individual development as attorneys, learn to take responsibility for continued professional education, and provide assistance to offices and organizations serving the community.
 Students will be required to set personal learning goals.
 Our students are expected to think critically about the law, the legal system, and themselves as developing lawyers; we ask that supervising attorneys and judges encourage them and join them in this process.

-Reporting/evaluation requirements: At the beginning of the externship, the supervising attorney or judge (or law clerk, in some chambers) meets with the student to discuss goals for the year and to review written goals and standards set by the law school for the Externship Program.
-A written statement of planned learning goals and work experiences is written by the supervisor and the student, and given to me.
+Reporting/evaluation requirements: At the beginning of the externship, the supervising attorney or judge (or law clerk, in some chambers) meets with the student to discuss goals for the year or semester.
 The student is provided orientation to the placement.
 During the externship period, students keep time records, which supervisors review and sign.
 We ask that these records be sufficiently detailed to help review student progress at the placement, without, of course, violating any duty of confidentiality.
+The Externship Director contacts each supervisor during the term to discuss student progress.
 At the end of each semester, supervisors are asked to write evaluations of each student, to be reviewed with the student.
 We also ask that you periodically discuss with the student how he or she is doing at other points during the externship experience.